udevbe/greenfield/README.md

 that a client (ie a game) needs to download its entire rendering to RAM before passing it to the proxy-compositor.
 Another drawback is that we have to work with a dual encoding/decoding solution as the H.264 codec does not support transparency (alpha).

-To fix this, all image processing should be done on the GPU and an image codec that supports alpha (transparency) should be used.
+To make this performant, all image processing should be done on the GPU and an image codec that supports alpha (transparency) should be used.

-Such a perfect pipeline would look something like this:
+Such a hypothetical perfect pipeline would look something like this:

 [<img src="https://docs.google.com/drawings/d/e/2PACX-1vQ0BpqicB4wNwYKotSK6Hm1lECZ9k5eQYKekFFjXcx4b2yWEhDIim9Hi0Y1Iq1NoFVaZl-kqA6lJdxh/pub?w=1985&h=561" />](https://docs.google.com/drawings/d/e/2PACX-1vQ0BpqicB4wNwYKotSK6Hm1lECZ9k5eQYKekFFjXcx4b2yWEhDIim9Hi0Y1Iq1NoFVaZl-kqA6lJdxh/pub?w=1985&h=561)